 Mission Together was started in 1843 by Bishop Charles de Forbin-Janson.
 Charles was born in Paris in 1785 into French nobility.
 His family enjoyed connections with leading figures of the day and as an adult he was selected by Napoleon Bonaparte to become a diplomat.
 However Charles was to follow a different path.
 He felt called to the priesthood and gave up an impressive political career to serve God and the church.

 And so in 1843, Charles called upon the children of France to help.
 He asked them to become Missionary Children and gave them the challenge of saying a Hail Mary every day and giving a small coin every month to help feed the children of China.
-Charles’ movement became known as The Society of the Holy Childhood; its motto – Children helping Children.
+Charles’ movement became known as The Society of the Holy Childhood.

 The children of France took up this great task with enthusiasm, and on 12th May 1882 one very committed seven year old became a member.
 Her name was Thérèse Martin and she went on to become St Thérèse of Lisieux, Patron Saint of Missionaries.
 In England and Wales, St Thérèse and her Little Way philosophy is commemorated in the first week in October.